loginov-rocks/bluetooth-terminal/README.md

 With this class you can **communicate bidirectionally with your own device** through the one General Attribute Profile characteristic that only offered by DIY modules.

-Please, check out the [Web-Bluetooth-Terminal](https://github.com/1oginov/Web-Bluetooth-Terminal) repository to see implementation details in a real life example.
+Please check out the [Web-Bluetooth-Terminal](https://github.com/1oginov/Web-Bluetooth-Terminal) repository to see implementation details in a real life example.

 ## Quick start